sintefmath/JutulDarcy.jl/docs/src/man/intro.md

 ### Setting up the model

 We now have everything we need to set up a model.
-We call the setup function and get out the model together with the parameters - numerical input values that are static throughout the simulation.
+We call the reservoir model setup function and get out the model together with the parameters.
+Parameter represent numerical input values that are static throughout the simulation.
 These are automatically computed from the domain's geometry, permeability and porosity.

 ````@example intro_ex
 model, parameters = setup_reservoir_model(domain, sys, wells = [Injector, Producer])